The Botanist’s Guide to Summer Cocktails

 Backyard cookouts are a great thing if you’re a gardener or know someone who is.
 They serve as an occasion to show off all of the hard work that goes into cultivating the delicious plants in the spring.
 By the time summer rolls around, the herbs and vegetables are ripening and bursting with flavor and ready kick your burger, salad, or even your mixed drinks up a notch.

 Maximize your garden’s yield and the good times at your next summer outing by preparing these amazing summer drinks for your friends and family.
 These amazing fruit and vegetable-infused cocktails will not only help to beat the summer heat, but they pair great with all the food coming hot off of the grill.

-4. The Lavender Paloma: Despite popular opinion, the Margarita is not actually the national cocktail of Mexico.
-This title goes to a lesser known tequila-infused drink called the Paloma.
+Despite popular opinion, the Margarita is not actually the national cocktail of Mexico.
+This title goes to a lesser-known tequila-infused drink called the Paloma.
 Paloma’s are known for their propensity to beat the tropical and desert heat of high-noon in Mexico, and by adding a generous dash of lavender to the mix it mellows out the citrus bite.
 The lavender flower is also in full bloom during the summer months and is at peak freshness.
 At first sip you’ll notice how well the fragrant floral notes jibe with the grapefruit and lime, titillating your taste buds on a hot summer day.
 Give this recipe a try!

 The plants and beverages that we love have long and storied histories together.
 To find out more about these plants, we recommend reading Tea Leaves, Coffee Trees, and Cocoa Beans: The Untold Stories of the Plants that Make Our Favorite Fall Brews!